tslocke/hobocookbook/manual/controllers.markdown

 When Rails made the shift to the RESTful style, DHH made the comment that REST was an aspiration rather than a law - sometimes we'll have to fall back on plain old "remote procedure calls".
 In other words, sometimes you need to provide a service that can't be expressed as creating, reading, updating, or deleting a resource.

-Hobo provides two mechanism for supporting these situations.
+Hobo provides two mechanisms for supporting these situations.
 The first is [Lifecycles](lifecycles).
 Whenever you need some operation that falls outside of the REST paradigm, the first thing you should ask yourself is: do I need to define a lifecycle here?
 Like REST, lifecycles provide a high-level structure, that, if it fits what you are trying to do, will make your app easier to understand and to change in the future.
 If the neither REST nor Lifecycles are a good fit for what you are trying to do, web methods provide a low-level way to add a service to your application.

-A note from Tom: Web methods pre-dated Lifecycles, and since the addition of lifecycles I have never used a web method in any of my applications.
-Indeed, I can't even think of a good example for the manual -- the 'empty shopping cart' example here would be better done as a lifecycle.
+### A cautionary note from Tom concerning web methods
+Web methods pre-dated Lifecycles, and since the addition of lifecycles I have never used a web method in any of my applications.
+Indeed, I can't even think of a good example for the manual -- the 'empty shopping cart' example presented below would be better done as a lifecycle.
 It's possible that good examples of the need for web methods will be found, but it's also possible that we'll remove web methods from Hobo altogether.
 {: .aside}

 ## Usage

 To add a web method to your controller, use the `web_method` declaration.
 The simplest usage is: